 Executive transport configurations were considered, but nobody ever obtained one.

-A "DHC-7-110/111" was offered to meet UK Civil Aviation Authority (CAA) requirements, plus a "DHC-7-150/151" with more fuel, higher takeoff weight, and improved passenger accommodations.
+A "DHC-7-110/111" was offered to meet UK Civil Aviation Authority (CAA) requirements, plus a "DHC-7-150/151" with more fuel, higher take-off weight, and improved passenger accommodations.
 Other variants were considered but never built.
 While the DASH-7 was an attractive and well-built aircraft, the urban STOL market that DHC had anticipated never materialized -- to the extent there was a market for a STOL airliner, the Twin Otter could do the job -- and the DASH-7 didn't sell.
 108 DASH-7s had been sold by 1987.
 It is now out of production, though Viking Air has obtained rights to the design.BACK_TO_TOP

 * Such DASH-7s as were sold were put to good use.
-One well-known commercial operator is Air Greenland, with its handful of DASH-7s proving useful in handling the small airfields and rough climate conditions found in the region.
+One well-known commercial operator was Air Greenland, with its handful of DASH-7s proving useful in handling the small airfields and rough climate conditions found in the region.
 The United Nations has also made use of DASH-7s, finding them handy for their ability to operate out of small airfields near disaster zones -- with these machines chartered from commercial firms.

 A few DASH-7s were obtained by military and government organizations.
 Two were used by the Canadian Armed Forces under the designation of "CC-132"; they were more or less conventional passenger-cargo machines.
 One DASH-7-150 was put into service as the "DASH-7R" or "DASH-7IR" with Transport Canada for the "National Aerial Surveillance Program (NASP)", performing patrol flights over the oceans or the Great Lakes to perform pollution surveys, ice patrols, and general maritime surveillance.
-This machine was eventually fitted with a second "cockpit" for observers, perched on top of the forward fuselage, as well as a side-looking airborne radar (SLAR) with the radar antenna in a fairing along the lower left side of the fuselage.
+This machine was eventually fitted with a second "cockpit" for observers, perched on top of the forward fuselage; as well as a side-looking airborne radar (SLAR), with the radar antenna in a fairing along the lower left side of the fuselage.
 It could also drop flares and rescue gear.

 * The US Army had long been a customer of DHC, obtaining aircraft such as the Buffalo for service use, and found the DASH-7 very attractive.
 In the early 1990s, the US Army Southern Command (SOUTHCOM), with its domain of responsibilities in Latin America, determined a need for a "low profile" intelligence platform to participate in counter-drug operations and other missions that fell outside of the Army's traditional battlefield operations role.
 The DASH-7 was an excellent choice for the mission.
 The DASH-7 coupled good endurance and load-carrying capacity with very good short-field performance.
 Besides, it looked like a civilian airliner and made relatively little noise, which fit the Army's need for an aircraft that didn't attract attention.